Preparing for the New Payday Super Legislation

 - Seek advice from HR and IR experts to ensure compliance and a smooth implementation.

 Many employers have a manual process for paying super.
-New staff often choose a super fund via a paper-based standard choice form and the information is entered into payroll manually.
-When it’s time to pay super, employers will employers extract a file from payroll and load the information into a super fund portal.
+New staff often choose a super fund via a paper-based standard choice form, and the information is entered into payroll manually.
+When it’s time to pay super, employers might extract a file from payroll and load the information into a super fund portal.
 STP reporting may then be completed separately after all of these steps.

 - Easily capture every employee’s chosen super fund via digital employee onboarding.